robusta-dev/robusta/docs/tutorials/playbook-track-changes.rst

     customPlaybooks:
     - triggers:
-        - on_deployment_update: {}
+        - on_deployment_update:
             change_filters:
-              ignore:  # These are default values btw
+              ignore: # These are ignored by default
               - status
               - metadata.generation
               - metadata.resourceVersion
               - metadata.managedFields
               - spec.replicas
               include:
+                - spec.template.spec.containers[0]
-              - spec
+                - spec.strategy
       actions:
         - resource_babysitter: {}
+        - customise_finding:
+            severity: MEDIUM
+            title: "New changes in $kind/$namespace/$name"
       sinks:
         - some_sink_name # Optional

 .. details:: How does it work?

   1. **Initialize Custom Playbook**: Create a custom playbook where you'll outline the rules for when and how you'll be notified.
-  2. **Set Up the Deployment Trigger**: In your custom playbook, add the `on_deployment_update` trigger.
+  2. **Set Up the Deployment Trigger**: In your custom playbook, add the ``on_deployment_update`` trigger.
 This ensures you'll receive notifications for deployment changes.
   3. **Specify Fields to Monitor**: Add change_filters to your ``on_deployment_update`` trigger to filter which changes you will be notified for.
   4. **Route Notifications (Optional)**: Optionally, specify in your playbook where these notifications should be sent by defining 'sinks'.